 When he had entered hyperspace, Harry decided to try to sleep.
 He didn't manage to get much, but the sleep that he did get was plagued by faceless people, who he killed.
 In his dream, Harry tried to stop his hands as they destroyed whoever was in front of him, but he couldn't.

 Reflecting on the last time he had eaten, Harry reluctantly went to get something to eat.
-He knew that he had to eat something in order to keep his strength up.
-He still didn't have an appetite for everything.
-While he ate, he tried to plan what he would do when he reached Calaissis.
-By the time the ship was about ready to drop out of hyperspace, he had a rough idea of what he wanted to do.
+He knew that he had to eat something in order to keep his strength up, though he still didn't have an appetite for anything.
+While he ate, he tried to plan what he would do when he reached Calaissis, so by the time the ship was about ready to drop out of hyperspace, he had a rough idea of what he wanted to do.

 He instructed the ship to land a mile away from the village, on the opposite side from her.
 He made sure the ship stayed out of her sight.
 Stuffing the zat'ni'katel in his waistband, Harry ringed down to the planet surface.